The Pros and Cons of Animal Testing

 The technology humans have nowadays has rendered live animal testing obsolete.
 First, medical researchers can run paid testing scenarios with humans or ask for willing volunteers.
 Humans can provide consent that animals cannot, allowing them to continue living in their habitats unharmed for the benefit of humans.

 Additionally, doctors can test product reactions using in vitro methods, analyzing how small pieces of tissue and even human cells react without needing a wholly live participant.
-The results would appear with relative accuracy — especially when animal testing has debatable accuracy and replication abilities
+The results would appear with relative accuracy — especially when animal testing has debatable accuracy and predictive value abilities.

 There is also software now that leverages AI, machine learning, modeling, and related resources to execute scenarios and determinations well with near-infinite data.
-The knowledge of ingredients with details on human and animal biology requires no live participants — saving labs countless money and hours in wasted experimentation.
+For example, scientists are working on integrating advanced AI algorithms with emerging technologies like organ-on-a-chip and in vitro models.
+These innovations simulate human organ function and allow for more accurate drug efficacy and toxicity testing.

 Humans and Animals Are Not the Same, Causing Waste